leandromichelena/team-profile-generator/README.md

 The objective of this exercise is to apply the concepts learned during the module Object Oriented Programming.
 The application runs on Node.js and presents the user a series of questions about their team members.
 The app will output an HTML page with the information gathered about the employees and links to their e-mails and github profiles.

 ## Example file
-Please check the HTML file in the dist folder.
+Please check the HTML file in the dist folder. <br>
 ![](./images/PageScreenshot.png)

 ## Usage